-Senior lecturer at the Centre for Principal Development (CPD), Department of Political sciences
+Senior lecturer and deputy head of the unit at the Centre for Principal Development (CPD), Department of Political sciences

-I am a Senior Lecturer at Centre for Principal Development, Department of Political Science.
-My work is mainly within the Swedish National Head Teacher Training Programme where school principals and preschool leaders are educated.
+I am a Senior Lecturer and deputy head of the unit at the Centre for Principal Development (CPD), Department of Political Science.
+My work is mainly within the Swedish National Head Teacher Training Programme where school and preschool principals are educated.

 In June 2016 I became a PhD in Educational work.
 My research interests, as well as my thesis work, are foremost about learning and the relation between learning and Information and communication technologies (ICTs).
 My thesis work is based on my experiences of working as a teacher in school (formal education) and as a trainer in organised education and learning outside of school (non-formal education for non-profit organisations and associations).